maths29/Capstone-project-1/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the <a href="https://github.com/maths29/Capstone-project-1./issues"> issues page </a>
+Feel free to check the [issues page](https://github.com/maths29/Capstone-project-1/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>